 She finds that having processes in place to protect you – and your customers – from the short-sighted nature of heuristics is crucial to managing them.

-Avoiding cognitive blind spots in customers is key to maximizing the quality and validity of your results.
+Avoiding cognitive blind spots in customers is key to maximizing the quality and validity of your results of your customer surveys.
 There are a LOT of them.
-We've chosen just a handful to highlight.
+We’ve chosen just a handful to highlight.

 Anchoring is when a subject puts too much value on the first information offered when making decisions.
 A salient example is the asking price of real estate.
 That initial price – whether it’s 500k or 5 million – will dominate the range in which negotiations are made.
 Similarly, your respondents can be influenced by unnecessary values or details that appear in your survey.

 Solution: Use the KISS method; Keep It Simple, Silly.
 Being straightforward in your questions and use simple language.
 Avoid unnecessary details whenever possible.